Top 50 Point Guards of All Time: Magic, The Big O and Curry Top List

 Cheeks was one of the best two-way point guards of his time.
 In his 16-year career, Maurice Cheeks averaged six or more assists 11 times.
 The Hall of Famer made 4 All-Star game appearances and made the All-NBA Defensive team 5 times.
 Cheeks also sits 4th in career steals and 13th in career assists.
 Although scoring wasn’t his calling card, Cheeks did finish with an impressive 52.3 shooting percentage from the field.
 Cheeks also won a title with the Philadelphia 76ers during the 1982 season.

-Although Lowry’s first 6-8 years in the NBA were somewhat average, his career took off when he switched teams to Toronto.
-His career averages aren’t eye-popping, but Lowry’s impact on the culture of basketball in Toronto might be unmatched.
-He joined a struggling franchise and has turned them into a perennial playoff power.
-In 15 NBA seasons, Lowry has made the All-Star game 6 times and is fresh off of the first title in Raptors history (2018-19).
-Some also regard Lowry as the best Raptor ever, pretty good considering his impressive company (Vince Carter, Chris Bosh, Demar DeRozan, Tracy McGrady).
+Although Lowry’s first six-to-eight seasons in the NBA were somewhat average, his career took off when he switched teams to Toronto.
+His career averages aren’t eye-popping, but Lowry’s impact on the basketball culture in Toronto might be unmatched, making him one of the greatest Raptors of all time.
+He joined a struggling franchise and turned it into a perennial playoff power, including helping them win an NBA Championship in 2019.
+Additionally, in 15 NBA seasons, Lowry made the All-Star game six times.

 Davis is one of the more forgotten players in the modern NBA era.
 In his prime, Davis put up 19 points and 8 assists on a nightly basis and played a considerable role on some overachieving Warrior and Hornet teams.
 Davis is a 2-time NBA All-Star, and NBA steals champ.
 He also made the All-NBA team during the 2003-04 season.
 As a playmaker, Davis recorded 8 seasons in which he averaged at least seven assists.